 bindViewHolder()

 Override this if you have a custom ViewHolder for your device

+If your device supports schedules on one or more of its properties, implement getSchedulablePropertyNames() and friendlyNameForrPropertyName().
+This will allow the scheduler to know what properties to present to the user as options to enable / disable with schedules.

+To display additional elements in the CardView UI, create your own CardView-derived classes

 Create a class derived from DeviceCreator and implement the following methods: